 The GBAHB membership base focuses on advocacy and governmental affairs, communication to members, member services, community service and consumer guidance.

-Our mission is to advocate for the home building industry by promoting professionalism and developing community through quality built homes.
+GBAHB's mission is to advocate for the home building industry by promoting professionalism and developing community through quality-built homes.